DigitalPublishingToolkit/Money-Lab-Reader/docs/3_2-Weber.md

 stability.
 The choice depends on the available options and various political economy considerations.
-Historically, in uncertain times characterized by war, shifting political authorities and general mistrust, precious metal has been used as monetary base.
+Historically, in uncertain times characterized by war, shifting political authorities and general mistrust, precious metal has been used as the monetary base.
 In the 20th century, after the consolidation of national states and currencies, and the democratization of states, it has been possible to decouple the issuance of money from metal backing.
 Checks and balances against